-The UC Berkeley Honor Code states that, "As a member of the UC Berkeley community, I act with honesty, integrity, and respect for others." (http://asuc.org/honorcode/index.php).
-I expect that you will adhere to these principles in your conduct in the course.
+The UC Berkeley Honor Code states that, "As a member of the UC Berkeley community, I act with honesty, integrity, and respect for others." (https://teaching.berkeley.edu/berkeley-honorcode) I expect that you will adhere to these principles in your conduct in the course.
 You may not copy specific text or ideas from others, whether from fellow students, from authors of our readings, or from authors of material you find on the internet, without specific attribution.
 To do otherwise is to plagiarize.
 You may not cheat on any of the exams by bringing in outside material, copying from fellow students, or engaging in other dishonest practices.
 You may of course discuss the lectures and readings with your fellow students.
 But, the assigned papers, in-class quizzes, and your written responses to exam questions must reflect your own independent work.
 Violations of these rules will result in a failing grade on the assignment and possibly on the course and may result in you being reported to University authorities.
-Using someone else's clicker, even on non-quiz questions, is a violation of the Honor Code.
+Submitting responses on a Google Form on behalf of someone else is considered cheating.